Job Title: President

 AES Position: Chair Financial Planning

-AES Committees: Executive Committee, Committee Chairs, Laws & Resolutions, Financial Planning Committee, Diversity & Inclusion, Convention: 145th, Convention: 147th
+AES Committees: Executive Committee, BoD, Board of Governors, Laws & Resolutions, Financial Planning Committee, Diversity & Inclusion, Convention: 145th, Convention: 147th

 Technical Committee: Recording Technology and Practices